agda/agda-stdlib/paper/paper.md

 these types and programs can be seen respectively as theorem statements and proofs.

-This paper introduces the Agda standard library (hereafter: `agda-stdlib` [@agda-stdlib]), which offers many of the fundamental definitions and results necessary for users to quickly begin developing Agda programs and proofs.
+This paper presents the Agda standard library (hereafter: `agda-stdlib` [@agda-stdlib]), which offers many of the fundamental definitions and results necessary for users to quickly begin developing Agda programs and proofs.
 Unlike the standard libraries of traditional programming languages, `agda-stdlib` provides not only standard utilities and data structures, but also a substantial portion of the basic discrete mathematics essential for proving the correctness of programs.

 # Statement of need

 Most programming languages include a "standard" library offering a basic set of algorithms, data structures, and operating system procedures.
-However, there are two reasons why a standard library is particularly important in Agda compared to traditional programming languages.
+However, there are two reasons why a standard library is more important for Agda compared to traditional programming languages.

-First, like other theorem provers, the Agda language provides only a minimal core set of primitives from which programs can be constructed.
+First, like other theorem provers, the Agda language provides only a small set of primitives from which programs can be constructed.
 As a result, many concepts traditionally considered part of a language must be defined within the program itself.
 This approach reduces compiler complexity and enhances its reliability, and also shows the strength of the core language itself as it can indeed push these concepts out to the library.
-For example, in a fresh Agda environment, there is no predefined notion of an integer, let alone more complex data structures such as arrays, length-indexed vectors or maps.
-Thus the crucial need for a standard library.
+For example, in a fresh Agda environment, there is no predefined notion of an integer, let alone more complex data structures such as vectors or maps.
+This increases the need for a standard library when compared to more main stream languages.

 Second, Agda users often seek to prove that programs constructed using data types from the standard library are "correct."
-Therefore, the standard library needs to provide all the necessary building blocks, i.e. not just operations for these data types but also proofs of their basic properties (e.g., that integer addition is commutative or list concatenation is associative).
-Starting from just the language, something as simple as defining a function to sort a list and proving that it preserves the length of its input would require hundreds of lines of code.
+Therefore, the standard library provides not only operations for these data types but also proofs of their basic properties (e.g., that integer addition is commutative or list concatenation is associative).
+Starting from just the Agda language, something as simple as defining a function to sort a list and proving that it preserves the length of its input would require hundreds of lines of code.

 # Impact

-A wide range of projects, too numerous to list exhaustively, make use of `agda-stdlib`.
+A wide range of projects make use of `agda-stdlib`.
-A diverse selection of such projects, not intended as endorsements over any others, includes:
+A diverse selection, not intended as endorsements over any others, includes:

 - Programming Language Foundations in Agda [@plfa22.08]